nsoum/odia-tex/README.md

 -------------------

 <code>od2tex</code> (Copyright &copy; 2016, Soumyashant Nayak, distributed under GNU General Public License )
-is a Python-based script to convert transliterated text in English toOdia-TeX syntax.
-The protocols for transliteration, which are quite intuitive, are prescribed in the manual <code>odia-tex-manual.pdf</code> in the <code>doc</code> folder in the repository.Follow the steps below to install <code>od2tex</code> on a GNU/Linux system.
+is a Python-based script to convert transliterated text in English to Odia-TeX syntax.
+The protocols for transliteration, which are quite intuitive, are prescribed in the manual <code>odia-tex-manual.pdf</code> in the <code>doc</code> folder in the repository.
+Follow the steps below to install <code>od2tex</code> on a GNU/Linux system.

-1. Download the source code tarball for <code>od2tex</code> from the <code>src</code> directory in the repository.
+1. Download the tarball <code>od2tex-0.5.tar.gz</code>, which contains the source code for <code>od2tex</code>, from the <code>src</code> directory in the repository.

 2. Extract the tarball on your system and go to the extracted folder.
 Run <code>$ sudo python setup.py install</code>
 (without the $ sign) in the commandline.